everettraven/hades/README.md

 Contributing documentation will be added shortly.

 # License
-This project uses the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project uses the [Apache License, Version 2](https://opensource.org/licenses/Apache-2.0).